Article

 "Especially if your ultimate business goal includes selling your company for a profit, we find time and again that our clients get better and more offers after engaging in a concerted branding effort."

 It came down to growth.
 We’re in the process of moving from serving one oil basin to three.
-As we’re expanding, it made sense to put money behind the right brand that we want to support long-term.
+As we’re expanding, it made sense to put money behind the right brand that we want to support long-term, ensuring consistent brand identity to build and maintain brand recognition.

 Instead of putting up billboards or running advertisements in each market, we viewed this as an opportunity to understand customer needs and how these relate to the services we provide.
 Our brand became a core piece of our market strategy.

-BB: Exactly, that's the right approach.
-When you are presented with a natural point of change - in Gabriel's case: an acquisition situation, leadership transition and significant market expansion - you have a prime opportunity to set the tone for the brand going forward.
+BB: Exactly, that’s the right approach When you are presented with a natural point of change - in Gabriel’s case: an acquisition situation, leadership transition and significant market expansion - you have a prime opportunity to set the tone for the brand vision going forward.

-Gabriel recognized that launching his company in two new geographical markets, and then switching out the brand soon after, would undermine the hard work done to establish equity in those regions.
+Gabriel recognized that launching his company in two new distinct markets and then switching out the brand soon after, would undermine the hard work done to establish equity in those regions.
+That's a poor rebranding strategy.

-GR: The downturn actually turned out to be great timing for our rebrand.
+GR: The downturn actually turned out to be great timing for our rebranding project.
 With customers focusing so heavily on price, they were less sensitive to a name and brand change, so we were able to avoid potential turbulence.

 Once you define this promise and invest in the structure and processes to support it, you often end up with a re-energized workforce and better relationships with customers.